Lunch | Main Dish

 I’m pretty sure there’s nothing better than a one-pot dinner.
 Unless, of course, it’s a one-pot taco dinner.
 This chicken taco rice casserole is both of those things my friends, and so much more.

 It’s made with tender shredded chicken, seasoned to perfection if I say so myself, nestled amidst a flavorful rice blend, topped with gooey melted cheese.
 Comfort food meet Mexican food.
+It’s so good, it’s part of our regular dinner rotation.

 Chicken taco rice casserole in a Dutch oven with a wooden spoon.